XRPLF/xrpl-dev-portal/content/reference-data-api.md

 An exchange object represents an actual exchange of currency, which can occur in the Ripple Consensus Ledger as the result of executing either an OfferCreate transaction or a Payment transaction.
 In order for currency to actually change hands, there must be a previously-unfilled Offer previously placed in the ledger with an OfferCreate transaction.

 A single transaction can cause several exchanges to occur.
-In this case, the sender of the transaction is the taker for all the exchanges, but each exchange will have a different provider, currency pair, or both.
+In this case, the sender of the transaction is the taker for all the exchanges, but each exchange has a different provider, currency pair, or both.

 | Field | Value | Description |
 |-------|-------|-------------|